 Prior to submitting your HCS assessment, we recommend reviewing the below documents:

 - HCSA Quality Review Process Overview document – provides full guidance on submitting an HCS assessment to the Quality Review Process, and includes a Step plan and FAQs.

-- HCS Assessment Summary Report Template – template detailing the information required to be submitted to the Secretariat.
+- HCS Assessment Summary Report Template (English / Bahasa) – template detailing the information required to be submitted to the Secretariat.
 The published Summary Report will exclude all supplemental information requested in the document for review by the Peer Review Panel.

 - HCSA Peer Review Report Template – template that the Peer Review Panel will use to provide feedback on the review.
 The final Peer Review Report will be published alongside the Summary Report.

 - Companies not listed as Registered Practitioner Organisations: USD 3000 for each assessment submitted for peer review.